willkg/blog/posts/mozilla/socorro_tecken_overview_2022.rst

    *Explanation of symbols.*

+"Symbols?!
+We don't need no stinking symbols!"

+Well, yes.
+Yes we do.

 Mozilla builds software products.
 The build process generates binaries which we package up and ship as released products.
 One build step in the build process takes debugging binaries, extracts symbol information using `dump_syms`_,